-If you’ve ever had to go through bankruptcy, you’ll know it can be soul destroying.
-Recovering from such an ordeal can be a long and difficult process, but now that your bankruptcy period is over you can start to slowly focus on getting your life back.
+If you’ve ever had to go through bankruptcy, you’ll know it can be soul-destroying.
+Recovering from such an ordeal can be a long and difficult process, but now that your bankruptcy period is over you can start to focus on getting your credit back on track.

 How can Pepper Money help with a mortgage after bankruptcy?

 As a specialist lender, we look at things differently and don’t see your bankruptcy history as something that should hold you back from your future home loan happiness.
 We understand that sometimes circumstances beyond your control can lead to a default, leaving you with an impaired credit history.
 Unlike traditional lenders who may use automated credit-scoring methods, we’ll talk with you one-on-one to learn more about your individual situation.